sauvc/manual/SAUVC Manual v1.0-draft.md

 ![](images/2013.jpg)

 **2013**

 ![](images/2019.jpg)

 **2019**

-While the core committee of people who started the event has largely remained the same, the size of the committee has also grown form 2013 to date.
+While the core committee of people who started the event has largely remained the same, the size of the committee has also grown from 2013 to date.
 Additionally, the various functions that needs managing has also grown.
 The knowledge of how to go about the various aspects of organizing SAUVC, has been passed from one committee to another, year after year.

 As with all growing teams/organizations, especially one that comprises entirely of volunteers, being able to work independently in an agile fashion, is a key factor.
 In order to achieve this, we need to have a common repository of the knowledge that has accumulated over the years.
 This is the intent of this manual.

 This manual is meant as a guide to various aspects of SAUVC such as:
 - Structure of the SAUVC committee
 - Roles and responsibilities of each of the sub-committees/members
-- General timeline from the formation of a new committee leading all the way to the event and the post-event debrief meeting
+- General time-line from the formation of a new committee leading all the way to the event and the post-event debrief meeting
-- Recommended timeline for the major activities.
+- Recommended time-line for the major activities.
 E.g. announcement of the event, closing of registration etc.

 ### 2. Committee structure
 While the actual event comprises of 3-4 days of activities (typically over a weekend), it is the culmination of a year's worth of planning and background work.